There’s a gun behind every law.

 – PJ O’Rourke

-Mike Krause is Director of Public Affairs, a position created to help keep a lid on the many indiscretions of the Institute’s president, Jon Caldara.
-In addition, he edits the Institute’s state-wide editorial syndicate and is executive producer of the the Institute’s weekly public affairs television show, Devil’s Advocate (airs Friday nights at 8:30 and re-broadcasts Mondays at 12:30 PM on Colorado Public Television).
-Mike is also Director of the Local Colorado Project, the Institute’s local government policy effort.
+Mike Krause is Editor-in-Chief of Complete Colorado.
+In addition he is executive producer of the the Institute’s weekly public affairs television show, Devil’s Advocate (airs Friday nights at 8:30 and re-broadcasts Mondays at 12:30 PM on Colorado Public Television).

-He is a graduate of the University of Nebraska, and served in the United States Coast Guard from 1987-1991, which included search and rescue operations in the North Atlantic Ocean and joint agency drug and immigration patrols in the Caribbean Sea.
+He is a graduate of the University of Nebraska, and served on active duty in the United States Coast Guard from 1987-1991.

-He originally came to Colorado to be a ski bum, but ended up an asst. supervisor in the Steamboat Springs ski-racing department (fence-building and hauling stuff around the mountain), actually requiring him to work a 40-hour week.
+He originally came to Colorado to be a ski bum, but ended up with a full-time job in the Steamboat Springs ski-racing department.
 Mike previously earned his living swinging a hammer as a commercial construction carpenter, and was a senior fellow title-holder and editorial writer for the Independence Institute for several years before landing his full-time, paid think tank gig.

 He lives in Edgewater.